IK Multimedia MixBox!! You didn’t think we’d go without reviewing this, did you?

 - Master 6 and 12db

 - Class A

 I like the Tape and Master 6/12db modes best.
 I find placing this on busses or synths really adds some color and fullness.
-Sometimes, I’ll even drive sound into it with a 2A or 1176.
+Sometimes, I’ll even drive sound into it with an LA-2A or 1176.

 The new ‘Tape Cassette’ unit has found its way into one of my templates as well.
 I only use it to add vintage-like characteristics to my strings and keys, but I keep the noise off.
 Mixing both, Saturator X and Cassette can yield some interesting results (experiment).